B08waffles/starter-upp/readme.md

 `source env/bin/activate` to activate the Python Virtual Environment needed in order to setup this web service.

-> This Python Virtual Environment holds all the packages and dependencies necessary for this web service to run, it works independently of any pre-existing globally installed packages, as a self contained file system.
+> This Python Virtual Environment holds all the packages and dependencies necessary for this web service to run, it works independently of any pre-existing globally installed packages as it is a self contained file system.

 5. Now we must install all our package dependencies by typing into the terminal `pip install -r requirements.txt`.